Let's see what pineapples have to offer to your permaculture design, and how other parts of your design can look after the needs of the pineapples.

 As the tree grows up I always plant new rows of suckers on the outside, the inside rows eventually get shaded out, die, and mulch the tree.

 The outside rows increase in diameter, which is good, because pineapples are forever multiplying and I never know where to put them all anyway.
 This way I can plant more and more without running around looking for new places for them.

 Leaves from the tree, spent flowers etc. drop down and mulch and feed the pineapples and sweet potatoes, and in my extreme climate the pineapples love that bit of shade the tree offers.

 Other leaves and stuff get caught in the barrier and feed the pineapples and the tree as they break down.
 The pineapple barrier is on the edge of the crown and outwards a bit, exactly where the trees feeder roots are.

 The insignificant pineapple root system doesn't compete with the tree.
 Rather the pineapple thicket acts as a mulch trap and makes sure that the area is always shaded, moist, and thickly covered in organic matter.

-The trees are happy, the pineapples are happy, the wallabies are happy, I'm happy.
+The trees are happy, the sweet potatoes are happy, the pineapples are happy, the wallabies are happy, I'm happy.
 All I have to do is dig up a sweet potato myself when I need some, and pull off any big pineapple suckers I see and stick them in ground while I'm there.

 You see, win, win, win all around.
 Talk about turning problems into solutions...

 (I admit I don't know yet how I will get to the fruit when the trees start fruiting...
-I guess one idea would be to put one or two pineapples in a tub in the circle, then you can take them out and have an opening...
-I'll work it out when the time comes... )
+I guess one idea would be to put one or two pineapples in a tub in the circle, then you can take the tub out and have an opening...
+I'll work it out when the time comes.)

 Do you have any permaculture ideas or solutions yourself?
 It doesn't have to be about pineapples.
 Anything that works particularly well in your garden?
-Tell us about it here!
+I'd love to hear about it!